DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/00 Getting Started with DataGrid/80 Export Data.md

 When users click "Export all data to Excel", **excelExporter**.[exportDataGrid(options)](/api-reference/50%20Common/utils/excelExporter/exportDataGrid(options).md '/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions') exports grid data as a <a href="https://en.wikipedia.org/wiki/Binary_large_object" target="_blank">blob</a> that is then saved to an XLSX file.

-When users click "Export all data to PDF", **pdfExporter**.[exportDataGrid(options)](/api-reference/50%20Common/utils/pdfExporter/exportDataGrid(options).md '/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions') exports grid data as a PDF document.
+When users click "Export all data to PDF", **pdfExporter**.[exportDataGrid(options)](/api-reference/50%20Common/utils/pdfExporter/exportDataGrid(options).md '/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions') exports grid data to a PDF file.

 ---
 ##### jQuery